gowriaddepalli/ML_DL_Research_collab_base/papers/pytorchFrameworkSummary.md

 3. Third, with the advent of the free software movement, the scientific community moved away from closed proprietary software such as Matlab, and towards the open-source Python ecosystem with packages like NumPy, SciPy, and Pandas.
 This fulfilled most of the numerical analysis needs of researchers while allowing them to take advantage of a vast repository of libraries to handle dataset preprocessing, statistical analysis, plotting, and more.
 Moreover, the openness, interoperability, and flexibility of free software fostered the development of vibrant communities that could quickly address new or changing needs by extending the existing functionality of a library or if needed by developing and releasing brand new ones.

+4. Finally, the availability and commoditization of general-purpose massively parallel hardware such as GPUs provided the computing power required by deep learning methods.
+Specialized libraries such as cuDNN, produced a set of high-performance reusable deep learning kernels that enabled frameworks such as Caffe, Torch7, or TensorFlow to take advantage of these hardware accelerators.